 Who Should Avoid Apple Cidar

 Although it is good for diabetes, it is not recommended for everyone.
 While ACV has been seen to help people with diabetes type 2, it can be harmful to people with type 1 diabetes.
-If you have type 1 diabetes or a history of blood clotting, avoid apple cider vinegar.
+If you have type 1 diabetes or a history of blood clotting, avoid ACV.
 In diabetes type 1, it can lead to hypoglycemia.
 Check with your doctor before indulging for proper blood glucose monitoring.